Rose of Sharon Growing GuideBring the tropics to your garden with Hibiscus syriacus that can overwinter even in temperatures below zero

 Hibiscus syriacus can be invasive in the following areas:

 - Most of Indiana

 - Coastal areas of the Mid-Atlantic

-To see if rose of Sharon is invasive in your area check out this map from InvasivePlantAtlas.org.
+To see if rose of Sharon has been identified as invasive in your area check out this map from InvasivePlantAtlas.org.